Bank Reconciliation: Transaction Matching

 Auto-Matching

-In MYOB Advanced, the automatic matching process uses the available information about imported transactions when searching for matching documents and calculating the relevance rate, which is a measure of how closely a document matches the selected transaction.
+In MYOB Acumatica, the automatic matching process uses the available information about imported transactions when searching for matching documents and calculating the relevance rate, which is a measure of how closely a document matches the selected transaction.
 When you run the auto-matching process, the system searches for possible matching payments and for documents to which it can apply each transaction.
 If it does not find possible matching payments or documents for application, the system suggests that you create a payment.
 To run auto-matching, you click Auto-Match on the form toolbar of the Process Bank Transactions (CA306000) form.

 To find the matching payments for a bank transaction, the system filters the cash account transactions by the specified match settings and calculates the match relevance for the possible candidates.
 The relevance shows how similar the bank transaction is to one cash account transaction or multiple transactions in the system.
 The transactions are compared by three factors: the reference number, the transaction date (document date), and the payee name (if any).
 The candidates with high relevance are recognized as the best candidates and are matched automatically.